Skip to main content

 2. Confirm you want to Exempt assignment for all students.

-3. Select Exempt Assignment
+3. Select Exempt Lesson or Exempt Topic

 4. The assignment will be removed and an "Exempted" banner will appear in the Scorebook